 PRK has several advantages over other types of laser eye surgery.
 These include:

 - Better for thin corneas

-- Good for people in military service
+- Good for people in restricted areas of military service

 Photorefractive Keratectomy Disadvantages